Amirmahdi-Amrollahi-Biukey/Remote-Patient-Monitoring-Dashboard/README.md

 # Remote Patient Monitoring Readmission Prediction

-This project explores how machine learning and business intelligence can be used to support decision-making in a Remote Patient Monitoring (RPM) program.
-The main goal was to predict the likelihood of hospital readmission and translate the model outputs into a practical Power BI dashboard for managerial and operational use.
+This project looks at how machine learning and Power BI can be used to support readmission risk analysis in a Remote Patient Monitoring program.
+The goal was to identify patients with a higher chance of hospital readmission and present the results in a dashboard that could be understood by both technical and non-technical users.

-The original dataset cannot be shared due to privacy and confidentiality restrictions.
-This repository focuses on the project methodology, model logic, dashboard design, and decision-support value without exposing patient-level data.
+The original dataset cannot be shared because it contains confidential healthcare information.
+For that reason, this repository focuses on the workflow, model logic, dashboard design, and the business value of the project without including patient records.

 ---

 ## Project Background

-Remote Patient Monitoring programs generate valuable data from patient demographics, device readings, alerts, and clinical notes.
-However, this information is often spread across different sources and may not be immediately useful for identifying patients who are at higher risk of readmission.
+Remote Patient Monitoring programs collect different types of information, including patient details, device readings, alerts, and clinical notes.
+These sources can be useful for understanding patient risk, but they usually need to be cleaned, connected, and summarized before they can support decision-making.

-This project was designed to turn those data sources into a structured analytics workflow that could help healthcare teams better understand readmission risk and support more proactive follow-up decisions.
+This project was built to turn those separate data sources into a structured process for predicting readmission risk and presenting the results in a practical way.

 ---

-## What This Project Covers
+## Project Workflow

-The project followed an analytics process:
+The project followed these main steps:

-1. Reviewed clinical notes to identify readmitted patients, inaccurate readings, and alert-related issues.
+1. Reviewed clinical notes to identify readmitted patients, inaccurate readings, and issues with alerts.
-2. Cleaned and combined patient, reading, alert, and note-based information.
+2. Cleaned and combined patient information, readings, alerts, and findings from the notes.
-3. Created device-level alert ratio features to better represent abnormal monitoring patterns.
+3. Calculated alert ratios for each monitoring device, such as blood pressure, oxygen, and weight.
-4. Trained and evaluated Logistic Regression and Decision Tree models.
+4. Built and tested Logistic Regression and Decision Tree models.
-5. Extracted model coefficients and decision rules for interpretation.
+5. Used Logistic Regression coefficients to estimate the chance of readmission.
+6. Converted Decision Tree outputs into readable decision rules.
-6. Rebuilt the model logic inside Power BI using DAX measures.
+7. Recreated the model logic in Power BI using DAX measures.
-7. Designed a dashboard to communicate risk scores, model outputs, and managerial insights.
+8. Designed a dashboard to present risk estimates, predicted status, and recommendations.

 ---

-## Key Features
+## Key Components

-- Clinical-note review for readmission and data-quality validation
+- Review of clinical notes to support readmission tracking and data validation
-- Alert ratio calculation for monitored devices
+- Calculation of alert ratios for monitored readings
-- Logistic Regression model for estimating readmission probability
+- Logistic Regression model to estimate readmission probability
-- Decision Tree model for explainable readmission classification
+- Decision Tree model to provide clear prediction rules
-- DAX-based implementation of model logic in Power BI
+- DAX measures to reproduce model logic inside Power BI
-- Dashboard pages for risk interpretation, alert analysis, and recommendations
+- Dashboard pages for risk estimation, alert ratio calculation, model output, and recommendations
-- Privacy-conscious project structure without confidential patient records
+- Project structure designed to share the work without exposing confidential data

 ---

 ## Machine Learning Approach

-Two models were used in this project:
+Two models were used in this project.

 ### Logistic Regression

-Logistic Regression was used to estimate the chance of readmission.
-The model coefficients were extracted and translated into DAX measures, allowing the dashboard to calculate readmission probability without requiring the original dataset.
+Logistic Regression was used to estimate the probability of readmission.
+After the model was trained, the coefficients were extracted and used in Power BI so that the dashboard could calculate the chance of readmission directly through DAX measures.

 ### Decision Tree

-The Decision Tree model was used to provide an interpretable classification of readmission status.
-The decision rules were extracted and implemented in Power BI so that users could understand how different risk factors contributed to the final prediction.
+The Decision Tree model was used to classify readmission status in a more explainable way.
+Its decision rules were extracted and implemented in Power BI so that users could see how different inputs affected the final prediction.

 ---

 ## Power BI Dashboard

-The Power BI dashboard was created to make the model outputs easier to understand and use.
-Instead of displaying confidential patient-level data, the dashboard represents the model logic through calculated measures, decision rules, and interactive inputs.
+The Power BI dashboard was created to make the model outputs easier to use.
+Instead of showing confidential patient data, the dashboard uses DAX measures, input fields, and model rules to demonstrate how readmission risk can be estimated.

-The dashboard includes sections for:
+The dashboard includes pages for:

 - Project overview
 - Alert ratio calculation